smturzo/IMMS/README.md

 		- The FIG2 directory has the files :
 			- impact_parcs_ccs_time.csv : This file contains CCS and Timing data of PARCS and IMPACT\.
 			- parcs_pred_exp_ccs.csv : This file contains predicted CCS from PARCS and experimental CCS for proteins in the experimental dataset\.
 			- std_dev_ccsparcs_randrot.csv : This file contains the average standard deviation data from varying random rotations for the PARCS evaluation dataset\.
+	- figure3_figure4.py : This script will regenerate Fig 3 a(i), a(ii), b(i), b(ii) in the directory FIG3.
+It will also regenerate Fig 4 a(i), a(ii) and c in FIG4 directory.
+		- The FIG3 directory also has:
+			- Blender images of native 2ZZQ, 3KYJ and 3VZ9 aligned to proxy score function predicted model, Rosetta score function predicted model and IM predicted model\.
+These images corresponds to panel c in Fig3\.
+		- The FIG4 directory also has:
+			- Blender images of native 3ENI aligned to AF predicted model and IM predicted model\.
+It also has Blender images of 4D6F aligned to RF predicted model and IM predicted model.
+All of these corresponds to panel b in Fig4\.
 - Furthermore this directory has the directory Exp\_Score\_File\_Pnear\_Results and Ideal\_Score\_File\_Pnear\_Results\.
 	- These two folders contain all raw data from structure prediction results for both the experimental and ideal dataset\.
 	- These two folders also contains the RG scores from the proxy score functions for both the experimental and ideal dataset\.